AIA Billing vs. Progress Billing: Which One Works Best?

 When to Use AIA Billing

-AIA Billing is the best way to handle big tasks, especially when you need to keep track of the work's scope and duration in great detail.
-A great choice is AIA Billing if you're working on government contracts, high-value projects, or projects that need formal agreements with many parties.
+AIA Billing is the best way to handle big tasks, especially for larger projects that require detailed documentation and additional steps such as notarization.
+A great choice is AIA Billing if you’re working on government contracts, high-value projects, or projects that need formal agreements with many parties.

 Here are a few scenarios where AIA Billing may be ideal: